paulcair/paulcairns/README.md

-# EnergyLab - Lome Fab Academy Page
+# Paul Cairns - Portfolio Page

 This is the repository that contains all of the information about Paul Cairns.
 It is a portfolio of his work.